derickr/derickrethans-articles/201810091026-debugging-with-tools.rst

 		at /home/derick/dev/php/php-src.git/Zend/zend_execute.c:2328
 	…

-At first glance, I couldn't really see anything wrong with this back trace, and was still puzzled why it would abort.
-I decided to go for a (lunch time) walk and have a look at it again.
-I always find that these walks are good for clearing my mind.
+At first glance, I couldn't really see anything wrong with this backtrace, and was still puzzled why it would abort.
+I decided to go for a lunch time walk and have a look at it again.
+I always find that walks are good for clearing my mind.

 After the walk, and a cuppa tea, I looked at the backtrace again, and noticed